 Poker is all about betting on yourself.
-Yes, in an isolated instance of a single hand you’re navigating the cards you’re dealt, but across a lifetime in poker you’re betting that you’ve got the skills to win.
+Yes, in an isolated instance of a single hand, you’re navigating the cards you’re dealt, but across a lifetime of playing poker, you’re betting that you’ve got the skills to win.
 Betting on yourself gives you autonomy over the results you want and grows your confidence when you succeed.

-Many goals are related to career, finances, relationships, or health: if you can’t think of what to work towards, consider your satisfaction in these four domains.
-Famously, the Staples brothers won $150,000 by moving from 304lbs and 134lbs to within a pound of one another in a year!
-The newly 188lb brothers each felt much healthier at their new weight and were immensely proud of their results in this major wager.
+Many goals are related to career, finances, relationships, or health.
+If you can’t think of what to work toward, consider your satisfaction in those four domains.
+Famously, the Staples brothers won $150,000 by arriving at the same weight in just one year.
+One brother had weighed 304, while the other was 134 pounds.
+The new 188-pound brothers each felt much healthier at their new weights and were immensely proud of their results in this major wager.